 The race isn't Good, but it is portrayed as such as a massive propaganda campaign by said race.

-The 'Good angel race' turns out to not be entirely Good, since some are on the evil side, until the innate spark of Good-ness in their blood cause the evil angels to switch sides when the world start to fall apart.
+The 'Good angel race' turns out to not be entirely Good, since some are on the evil side, until the innate spark of Good-ness in their blood causes the evil angels to switch sides when the world starts to fall apart.